 Our Lawyers can quickly create an estimate for physical property.
 But assessing how much your physical health is worth can be difficult to appraise.

 These damages are subjective, so they may take time to determine.
 Remember that you can also suffer severe mental trauma.

 Don’t assume right off the bat that you haven’t suffered mentally.
 According to reports, PTSD from car crashes can arise nearly thirty days post-accident.
 So, keep an eye on whether you are afraid to drive or get into a car, as those are common signs of motor vehicle PTSD.

-These include things such as physical property or medical bills.
+These include things such as property damage or medical bills.
 If your accident puts you in the hospital, then the defendant is responsible for covering any expenses you acquire while admitted.

 Physical damages also include:

 - Damaged property repairs